-Mozambique is divided into three geographic areas namely North, Center, and South, each of these is served by a major port with rail and road networks linking to major urban centers and neighboring countries (South Africa, Eswatini, Zimbabwe, Zambia, and Malawi).
+Mozambique is divided into three geographic areas, namely North, Center, and South.
+Each of these is served by a major port with rail and road networks linking to the major urban centers and the neighboring countries of South Africa, Eswatini, Zimbabwe, Zambia, and Malawi.
 The country also has a highway system linking all 11 provinces.
 There are no local logistic companies that cover the entire country on a scheduled basis, though trucking companies can deliver goods on a contractual basis.
 There are established scheduled routes serving the South African and Zimbabwean markets.
-The logistics infrastructure is underdeveloped and can cause delays or even turn the sale of certain perishables goods unviable.
+The logistics infrastructure is underdeveloped and can cause delays or the sale of certain perishables goods to be unviable.

 It is common for people to take advantage of arbitrage from neighboring countries to sell goods on the informal market, complicating efforts of American companies to establish legitimate, in-country sales channels.

-Many of the tenders made available are for the supply of products or services to the public sector and partnering with local agents/distributors complies with the local content requirements usually makes the submission process easier.
+Many of the tenders made available are for the supply of products or services to the public sector in partnership with local agents or distributors.
+This complies with local content requirements and typically makes the submission process easier.
 Note that it is very common for politically exposed people to be involved in business transactions.
 U.S. companies should conduct due diligence on local partners prior to entering into reseller agreements.

-To find an agent, U.S. firms may approach the U.S. Commercial Service, the American Chamber of Commerce Mozambique, or the Commerce, Industry and Service Association (ACIS).
+To find an agent, U.S. firms may approach the U.S. Commercial Service and the American Chamber of Commerce Mozambique.

 Establishing an Office

-There are multiple company structures to choose from when establishing a legal entity in Mozambique, and it can be complicated.
-The most common legal structure used is the limited liability quota company structure (Sociedades por Quotas de Responsabilidade Limitada), similar to a U.S. LLC.
+There are multiple company structures to choose from when establishing a legal entity in Mozambique and it can be complicated.
+The most common legal structure used is the Sociedades por Quotas de Responsabilidade Limitada or limited liability quota company structure, which is similar to an American LLC.
 A local legal services provider should be consulted when determining the best structure.

-U.S. companies are strongly encouraged to contact the Agency for the Promotion of Investment and Exports (Agência de Promoção de Investimentos e Exportações; APIEX) or a local consultancy firm that can provide general start-up information and assist with registration procedures and permits.
+U.S. companies are strongly encouraged to contact the Agência de Promoção de Investimentos e Exportações (APIEX), which is the agency for the promotion of investment and exports, or a local consultancy firm that can provide general start-up information and assist with registration procedures and permits.

-Also see the State Department’s 2022 Investment Climate Statement on Mozambique for more information on the investment and business environment pertinent to establishing and operating an office and to hiring employees.
+Visit the U.S. Department of State’s Investment Climate Statements website for the latest Investment Climate Statement (ICS), which includes information on investment and business environments in foreign economies pertinent to establishing and operating an office and hiring employees.

 Franchising